JohnMarohn/Template--LaTeX-to-rtf/README.rst

 Summary
 =======

-Here I present some Python helper scripts for creating a Microsoft Word document from a TeX document.
+Here I include a ``tex`` file that can be converted to a Microsoft Word document (``rtf`` or ``docx`` format).
+I moreover provide Python scripts for carrying out the conversion.

 Although I do most of my scholarly writing in LaTeX, it is often necessary to write in Microsoft Word when collaborating with others or writing grant reports.
-Yet I have built up a large bibliographic database in LaTeX, and it would be nice to harness that database when preparing Microsoft Word documents.
-Here I present an example ``tex`` file that can be converted into a ``docx`` or ``rtf`` file openable by Microsoft Word.
-I also provide some Python scripts for carrying out the conversion.
+Yet I have built up a large bibliographic database in LaTeX, and it would be nice to harness that database when preparing the bibliography in a Microsoft Word document.
+Here I present an example ``tex`` file with equations, references, and a figure and describe how to convert it to a ``docx`` or ``rtf`` file openable by Microsoft Word.
+The bibliography is created from a LaTeX ``bib`` file.

+The source file is ``test.tex``.
+The resulting ``test.rtf`` and ``test.docx`` files can be found in the ``/output`` directory of this repository.
+For comparison I include a pdf-format file, ``test.pdf``, created directly from the source file using pdflatex and bibtex.

 Manifest
 ========